My Metal Detectors

 In every in-field situation where I used my Legend side by side with the Minelab Equinox 900 and XP Deus 2 metal detectors operated by experienced users, the Legend was on par with or better than its competitors.
 This is most likely due to the fact that all of Legend's competitors lack certain settings, features, or even user-friendly interfaces that are essential when performing complex coin/relic hunting tasks.
 Legend has them all!
 Its wide range of customization is just mind-boggling!

 I am currently working on a 20-page detailed article on the Nokta Legend metal detector based on my testing and experimentation with this device in various search areas and in my 100-target test garden.
-My article will cover the Nokta Legend's pros and cons, amazing capabilities (most of them are not mentioned in the user manual), advantages over its more expensive multi-frequency competitors, and what is required to get the most out of the Legend (e.g. finding more coins/relics in nail-infested and/or 'hunted out' sites).
+My article will cover the Nokta Legend's amazing capabilities (most of them are not mentioned in the user manual), advantages over its more expensive multi-frequency competitors, and what is required to get the most out of the Legend (e.g. finding more coins/relics in nail-infested and/or 'hunted out' sites).

 My other articles with how-to's and specific combinations of settings for effective Target Separation, Coin Unmasking, Deep Coin Hunting and Deep Coin Cache Hunting will be compiled in another write-up about this detector.